Remi-Gau/advanced_fMRI_course/OnlineResources.md

 ### SPM
 * The first place to look is the [SPM wiki book](https://en.wikibooks.org/wiki/SPM) that could become a even better resource if users contributed even more to it.
 * Then you can check the [add-ons for SPM](https://www.fil.ion.ucl.ac.uk/spm/ext/).
+* The spm.mat is the file where SPM stores all the information about your analysis.
+This [page](http://people.duke.edu/~njs28/spmdatastructure.htm) explains its organization.
+* If you want to write scripts and use batches efficiently using SPM see what I wrote [here](./How2Script.md)
 * [The clever machine](https://theclevermachine.wordpress.com/category/fmri/) blog has some very useful matlab codes for fMRI analysis
 * [Tom Nichols](https://twitter.com/ten_photos) has tagged SPM related posts on his [website](http://blogs.warwick.ac.uk/nichols/) if you are looking for some good code snippets: see for example some of John Ashburner's [gems](http://blogs.warwick.ac.uk/nichols/tag/johns-gems/).
 * Check out [Cyril Pernet](https://twitter.com/cyrilrpernet) website for SPM/matlab code: [here](http://www.sbirc.ed.ac.uk/cyril/teaching.html) or [there](http://www.sbirc.ed.ac.uk/cyril/Stats.html)